Best Credit Cards for a Large Purchase

 Since this card offers “travel credit” instead of points for a specific program, you can redeem your points for any type of travel without worry over blackout dates or award space.
 You’ll also enjoy no foreign transaction fees when you travel abroad, and no annual fee for having the card.

-If you need to finance a large purchase, it’s hard to beat the Capital One® Quicksilver® Cash Rewards Credit Card.
-This card offers 0 percent APR on purchases for nine months, which lets you avoid interest payments altogether during that time.
-And when the APR resets after 9 months, this card offers a lower rate than most (starting at 14.24 percent APR for good credit).
+If you need to finance a large purchase, it’s hard to beat the Capital One® Quicksilver® Card - 0% Intro APR for 15 Months.
+This card offers 0% APR on purchases for 15 months, which lets you avoid interest payments altogether during that time.
+This card offers a lower rate than most (starting at 14.74 percent APR for good credit).

-Since the Capital One® Quicksilver® Cash Rewards Credit Card never charges an annual fee, your interest-free loan won’t cost a dime for 9 months.
-As a bonus, you get a $150 cash bonus after you spend $500 on your card within three months of account approval.
+Since the Capital One® Quicksilver® Card - 0% Intro APR for 15 Months never charges an annual fee, your interest-free loan won’t cost a dime for 15 months.
+As a bonus, you get a $150 cash bonus after you spend $500 on your card within 3 months of account approval.
 You’ll also earn a steady 1.5 percent cash back for everything you buy.

 BuyPower Card from Capital One®